microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/FabricWorkshop/readme.md

 - Configure Fabric link to enable data integration between Dynamics 365 finance and operations apps and other Microsoft services and applications.

-- Use Microsoft Fabric to access and analyze finance and operationsapps data.
+- Use Microsoft Fabric to access and analyze finance and operations apps data.

 - Use Lakehouse, SQL Endpoints and Power BI in Fabric to create self-service reports and dashboards based on the finance and operations apps data.